DavidLeifer/OpenSourceDocument/README.md

 Create a black and white python graph using no libraries.

 ### Chapter 11: Skateboarding and Anatomy I
 Discusses learning basic skateboarding tricks and the anatomy and physiological functions necessary to avoid severe bodily injury.
-Written at a undergraduate level for Kinesiology.
+Written at an undergraduate level for Kinesiology.

 ### Chapter 12: Introduction to Neurobiology
 A review of information learned about neurobiology and how it relates to the muscular and nervous system.